SalesforceCommerceCloud/b2c-crm-sync/README.md

 >  A subset of the Multi-cloud unit tests will fail if your RefArch and RefArchGlobal sites leverage the same customerLists vs. having their own.
 If you experience test failures, please review the test description for references to multiple customerLists.

+##### Enable the Agent Permissions on the Administrator Role

+The Order on Behalf Of (Assisted Shopping) use-case requires that Business Manager users representing Customer Service Agents have B2C Commerce permissions to login and place orders on behalf of registered storefront shoppers.
+The Administrator role can be extended to include these permissions.

+> In a production environment, a separate role should be created for Agents that provides the minimally required functional permissions.
+Do not provide Agents with access to an over-permissioned Administrator role.

+1. Open the Business Manager Administration Menu.
+2. Select the `Roles and Permissions` option from the Organization menu.
+3. Select the `Administrator` role.
+4. Select the `Functional Permissions` tab within the Administrator role properties.
+5. Select the `RefArch` and `RefArchGlobal` sites from the Context modal.
+This will set the context for permission changes applied to the Administrator role.
+6. Click the `Apply` button to view the functional permissions for these sites.
+7. Add the following functional permissions to the Administrator role by clicking each permission's checkbox:
+    - Login_On_Behalf
+    - Login_Agent
+    - Adjust_Item_Price
+    - Adjust_Shipping_Price
+    - Adjust_Order_Price
+    - Create_Order_On_Behalf_Of
+    - Search_Orders
+    - Handle_External_Orders

+> The Order on Behalf Of experience minimally requires the `Login_On_Behalf`, `Login_Agent`, and `Create_Order_On_Behalf_Of` functional permissions.
+The other permissions can be included to extend the Agent capabilities.

+8. Click `Update` to apply these functional permissions to the Administrator role.

 ##### Create Your B2C Commerce Client ID

 Before setting up the b2c-crm-sync environment, you have to create a B2C Commerce Client ID.
 This has to be done through the Account Manager Portal.
 Please follow these steps in order to create the client ID used in the environment bellow: